Section 1: Executive summary

 Most youth who use tobacco get tobacco from friends, family members or from their home (

-Table 7.5), whereas over half of adults purchase their cigarettes at convenience stores or gas stations (
+Table 7.5), whereas adults more commonly purchase their cigarettes at convenience stores or gas stations (

 Table 7.6).

-- Among tobacco retailers inspected in 2019, over 15% illegally sold tobacco to underage Oregonians.
+- Among a representative sample of tobacco retailers inspected in 2023, 21% illegally sold tobacco to underage Oregonians.
+This was a decrease from 26% in 2022.

 - Small cigars/cigarillos and e-cigarettes are illegally sold to underage youth more frequently than cigarettes (Figure 7.3).

-- Retail sales to underage Oregonians was highest in tobacco shops, followed by small markets and mini marts that also sold gas (Table 7.8).
+- Retail sales to underage Oregonians was highest in certified smoke shops and cigar bars, followed by vape shops (Table 7.8).

 Note: Oregon Tobacco Prevention and Education program funding is per biennium.